 Publishes scholarly papers that illuminate and add new insights to our understanding of important policy issues involving health and health care.
 The intended audience includes the academic community, researchers working in all types of settings, and decision makers in both the public and private sectors.

-Using a unique "systems" approach, this text brings together an extraordinary breadth of information into a highly accessible, easy-to-read resource that clarifies the complexities of health care organization and finance while presenting a solid overview of how the various components fit together.
+LIMITED TO 1 CONCURRENT USER.
+PLEASE CLOSE WHEN FINISHED TO ALLOW OTHERS TO USE THE BOOK.
+Clarifies the complexities of health care organization and finance while presenting a solid overview of how the various components fit together.

-Systems Science and Population Health employs principles from across a range of sciences to refine the way we understand population health.
+Employs principles from across a range of sciences to refine the way we understand population health.
 By augmenting traditional analytic approaches with new tools like machine learning, microsimulation, and social network analysis, population health can be studied as a dynamic and complex system.